thilinasGit/ESP01S_Light/readme.md

 Images: Schematic and 3D board view

+csv file : contains BOM without female pin header.

-*Use a 4x4 female header(PH socket) as a base for the ESP01s of there will be no head room for components underneath the ESP board.
+*Use a 4x4 female header(PH socket) as a base for the ESP01s, if not there will be no head room for components underneath the ESP board.

 Caution !
-Board contain risk of electric shock and fire hazard if adequate precautions arent followed.
+Board contain risk of electric shock and fire hazard if adequate precautions aren't followed.
 Use at your own risk.